 - Minimise sightseeing and day trips if possible, so that your little one can rest up.
 We preferred to just enjoy spending time in the resort so that we could manage a nappy emergency if it occurred

 - Ask the Concierge for details of a medical clinic.
-Our resort had a medical clinic onsite, as well as a doctor’s surgery and pharmacy across the road
+The Shangri La’s Rasa Sayang Resort & Spa Penang had a medical clinic onsite, as well as a doctor’s surgery and pharmacy across the road, which we used

 - Ask Housekeeping for lots of extra towels – they always come in handy with a sick baby

 - Give your little one extra cuddles and ensure they get lots of opportunities to rest

 - Paracetamol (ie. Panadol®) can help relieve any associated fever or pain while still being gentle on the stomach